invoiceninja/flutter-package/README.md

 ```

 The package provides two main classes:
-* `InvoiceNinja`: Supports the public 'Storefront' routes which allow reading the list of products and creating/finding clients and invoice
+* `InvoiceNinja`: Supports the public 'Storefront' routes which allow reading the list of products and creating/finding clients and invoices.
+Using this class works with restricted access to the account.
-* `InvoiceNinjaAdmin`: Supports the [REST Admin API](https://api-docs.invoicing.co) which uses token based security
+* `InvoiceNinjaAdmin`: Supports the [REST Admin API](https://api-docs.invoicing.co) which uses token based security.
+Using this class requires an API token to access the account.

 ## Storefront API